streamingfast/substreams-ethereum/README.md

 - If everything went well, `git tag ${version}`
 - Git push everything

-You can then update the https://github.com/streamingfast/substreams-template with the latest
+You can then update the https://github.com/streamingfast/substreams-template with the latest.

 ## Community